pyeventsourcing/eventsourcing/docs/topics/examples/content-management.rst

 Test case
 ---------

-The :class:`~examples.contentmanagement.test.TestContentManagement` test case creates and updates pages in various ways.
+The :class:`~examples.contentmanagement.test_contentmanagement.TestContentManagement` test case creates and updates pages in various ways.
 It sets a user ID in the metadata context variable using the context manager :func:`~eventsourcing.domain.put_metadata_in_context` before application methods are called.
 At the end, all the page events are checked to make sure they all have the user ID that was